y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

-# S3 clp output plugin
+# S3 CLP output plugin

-s3 clp output plugin for fluent-bit that stores records in clp IR format
+Output plugin for fluent-bit that sends records in CLP IR format to AWS S3.